skoppula/statium/README.md

 <i>Template</i> `python wrapper.py random (--seq_length --num_seqs) [--out]`<br>
 <i>Example</i>`python wrapper.py random --seq_length=8 --num_seqs=10 --out=testing/random-sequences.txt`<br>

-<i>Specifics</i>Generates `--num_seqs` random sequences of '--seq_length' length.
+<i>Specifics</i>: Generates `--num_seqs` random sequences of '--seq_length' length.
 If you include a `--out=X` option, the random sequences will be printed to the specified file.
 Sequences are randomly drawn from the collection of all known protein sequences contained in `data/all_protein_sequences.txt'.
 If you choose to modify this (e.g. adjust it so that certain amino acids occur with certain frequencies, ensure that only amino acid in their character representation are present).
 ***
 `get_orig_seq`:<br>
 <i>Template</i> `python wrapper.py get_orig_seq (--in_res --in_pdb_orig --in_pdb_renum)`